ab0x90/domain-diaries-blog/_posts/2026-02-17-from-helpdesk-to-help-yourself-an-ad-love-story.md

 Neither finding alone would have been critical.
 Together, they created a direct path to Domain Admin.

-The lesson? **Your AD is only as strong as your weakest password**—and that password is probably `Spring2025!`.
+The lesson? **Your AD is only as strong as your weakest password** and that password is probably `Spring2025!`.

 ---